Southpac Trust Group

 The Cook Islands hosts Capital Security Bank (CSB), a full-service private bank established in 1997 that was developed in part to service entities managed by Cook Islands trustee companies, including Southpac.
 CSB is a SWIFT member, offers self-directed trading and managed investment accounts, and maintains a capital adequacy ratio exceeding Basel III requirements.

 Southpac’s primary strengths are institutional longevity, legislative pedigree, organizational scale, multi-jurisdictional capability, and established banking and investment relationships.
-These qualities are most valuable for clients with complex structures (trust plus LLC, multi-jurisdictional assets), significant asset values, and long time horizons where institutional continuity matters.
+These qualities are most valuable for anyone with complex structures (trust plus LLC, multi-jurisdictional assets), significant asset values, and long time horizons where institutional continuity matters.

 Southpac’s fee structure is published and includes all-inclusive annual packages for trusts and LLCs, with additional fees for specific services (corporate officer appointments, account maintenance, tax filings) charged separately.
-The published pricing and structured service model reflect a firm oriented toward professional advisors and institutional clients rather than ad hoc engagement.
+The published pricing and structured service model reflect a firm oriented toward professional advisors and institutional relationships rather than ad hoc engagement.